 Sustainable economic growth is the key to making a long-term difference in Haiti, which is why we are investing in its future at the grassroots level.

-There can be no sustainability without education, which is why the Sustainable Haiti Project includes complete financial responsibility as well as renovations and educational support for three grade schools in northern Haiti.
+There can be no sustainability without education, which is why the Sustainable Haiti Project includes complete financial responsibility as well as renovations and educational support for two grade schools in northern Haiti.
 The project has also resurrected a Haitian gem: the country’s 100% shade-grown Arabica coffee, which Alltech markets and sells as Alltech® Café Citadelle.

 Together, we are helping build a more sustainable future in one small part of Haiti by creating employment opportunities for the Haitian people and sparking a lifelong love of learning in its children.